 - Exploration activities and expenditure table 24.5 KB [17 Nov 2014]

 Geoscientific reports and data submitted to the department under coal authorities are treated as confidential for a period of 5 years after lodgement, or until the authority is cancelled or relinquished.

 EROL is an online report preparation and lodgement facility for title holders, operators or agents.
 Users need to register for an account online at the EROL login page.

-Data files attached to a report are reviewed for compliance to data templates as the first step to accepting the report.
-This quality assurance process ensures the data can be electronically uploaded into the drilling database.
+Data files attached to a report are reviewed for compliance to data templates as the first step in assessing a report.
+This quality assurance process ensures the data can be electronically uploaded into the Geoscientific Data Warehouse.

-Applications for extensions or exemptions must be lodged 30 days prior to the date the report is due using the ER01 - Extension or exemption from exploration reporting requirement form.
+Applications for extensions or exemptions must be lodged not later than 30 days before the date the report is due using the ER01 - Extension or exemption from reporting form.

 Exemption from reporting requirements does not exempt the authority holder from their obligation to fulfil other conditions of authority, especially the requirements to effectively explore, assess or mine the authority area.

 Estimating and reporting Australian black coal resources and reserves